george-pov/YTSkedy/docs/api/http/calendar-events.md

   no row is created just to read state.
 - `externalResourceId` and `publishedUtc` are populated for `Published` items and are `null` otherwise.
+- `thumbnailStatus` is `NotConfigured`, `Applied`, or `Failed` for YouTube rows.
+It is `null` for providers that do not support thumbnail application, including WordPress.
 - `platformDeletedUtc` is set only on orphan history items whose platform was deleted.
 Orphan items carry `canPublish: false` and `canDeletePublication: false`.